-The termination of our Validive clinical trial due to the no-go decision at the end of March 2023 resulted in a decrease in our stock price.
-The closing bid price of our stock fell below \$1.00 for more than 30 consecutive trading days, and on August 28, 2023, we received a notice from Nasdaq stating that we are out of compliance with Nasdaq listing standards giving us 180 days to regain compliance.
+On August 28, 2023, we received a notice from Nasdaq stating that we are out of compliance with Nasdaq listing standards giving us 180 days to regain compliance with the minimum bid price requirement.
 On February 27, 2024, we were granted a second 180-day period to regain compliance; there can be no assurance that we will regain compliance within Nasdaq's extended time limits and requirements.
-If we do not regain compliance, we would face delisting and it may have serious adverse consequences on our ability to raise funds, which may cause us to delay, restructure or otherwise reconsider our operations.
-If it is necessary to effect a reverse stock split to attempt to cure the bid price deficiency, the impacts on our stock price are uncertain and could be adverse.
+If we do not regain compliance, we will face delisting and it may have serious adverse consequences on our ability to raise funds, which may cause us to delay, restructure or otherwise reconsider our operations.
+To attempt to cure the bid price deficiency, the Company expects that a reverse stock split at a ratio of 1 for 5 shares will become effective at 5:00 pm on Monday August 12, 2024, and its common stock will begin trading on a split-adjusted basis at the open of trading on Tuesday, August 13, 2024.
+However, the impacts on our stock price are uncertain and could be adverse.